About The Film Occupy The Farm

 OCCUPY THE FARM reveals a new form of activism for the 21st Century.

-I am working with talented collaborators including: producer Steve Brown, who’s feature documentary “Spark: A Burning Man Story” about the dreams and challenges of Burning Man premiered at SXSW 2013; producer Carl Grether, the producer and editor of the recently completed “Edible City: Grow the Revolution” a feature documentary about urban farming and “food justice” in the Bay Area; and fellow editor/filmmaker Blake Hodges whose credits include the PBS show “Roadtrip Nation”, as well as extensive video work with Greenpeace, Sierra Club, Rainforest Action Network, and the ad agency M&C Saatchi.
+For "Occupy the Farm" I worked with a talented group of collaborators including: producer Steve Brown, who’s feature documentary “Spark: A Burning Man Story” about the dreams and challenges of Burning Man premiered at SXSW 2013; producer Carl Grether, the producer and editor of the recently completed “Edible City: Grow the Revolution” a feature documentary about urban farming and “food justice” in the Bay Area; and fellow editor/filmmaker Blake Hodges whose credits include the PBS show “Roadtrip Nation”, as well as extensive video work with Greenpeace, Sierra Club, Rainforest Action Network.
+And of course, the urban farmers of California's East Bay.

-I’m asking you to join me in helping to share this powerful story with the world.
+I'd like you to join me in sharing this powerful story with the world.
 Please tell your friends, and stay connected through our email list, Facebook, or Twitter.
 Share your stories of activism and direct action.
 Bring your community together for a screening event of Occupy The Farm.
 It's a great way to get your community talking.

 Todd Darling, Director